 How do I test my VPN connection after setup?

 Install the corresponding client on a test device, import the config, connect, and verify you can access LAN resources and optionally reach the internet through the VPN.
 Check IP routing and the VPN’s tunnel status.
+Edge vpn app uses: a comprehensive guide to Edge vpn app uses, privacy, streaming, and setup for Canadians 2026

 What about site-to-site VPN between two EdgeRouter X devices?